 JSBACH is a process based ecosystem model and the land surface component of the Earth System model of Max Planck Institute for Meteorology (MPI-ESM).
 We used JSBACH offline using an observational atmospheric data set to force the model.
-Implications of this one-way coupling with the atmosphere include lack of feedback from the surface energy balance to the

-- 10 atmosphere, i.e. latent and sensible heat fluxes and surface thermal radiation do not directly affect prescribed air temperature or humidity.
+Implications of this one-way coupling with the atmosphere include lack of feedback from the surface energy balance to the atmosphere, i.e. latent and sensible heat fluxes and surface thermal radiation do not directly affect prescribed air temperature or humidity.
 Similarly the feedback of surface to the vertical transfer coefficients within the atmospheric surface layer is missing as the wind speed that drives mixing is prescribed.
-Furthermore, we use different gridding (in our case site level instead of an ESM grid, for effects see ?? and different time resolution (we have measurements every 30 minutes.
-We give here a general introduction to JSBACH whereas a more complete model description can be found in ?. - In JSBACH the land surface is a fractional structure where the land grid-cells are divided into tiles representing the most prevalent vegetation classes called plant functional types (PFTs) within each grid cell (Reick et al., 2013)(?).
+Furthermore, we use different gridding (in our case site level instead of an ESM grid, for effects see ?? and different time resolution (we have measurements every 30 minutessince we use site level

+5 data (a single grid point), the grid resolution does not affect the results (??).
+We give here a general introduction to JSBACH whereas a more complete model description can be found in ?.

+In JSBACH the land surface is a fractional structure where the land grid-cells are divided into tiles representing the most prevalent vegetation classes called plant functional types (PFTs) within each grid cell (?).
 The grid cell is first divided into bare soil and vegetative area which is furthermore fractionally divided into PFTs.
-The model was setup to effectively use only one tile, coniferous evergreen trees.
-Henceforth all model and process descriptions are considered in relation to coniferous evergreen trees and no distinction between PFT specific and general parameters are made in this study. - 20 Coniferous evergreen trees are characterized by a set of parameters that control vegetation related biological and physical processes accounting for the land-atmosphere interactions.
-We made use of expert knowledge to set these parameters for our local sites and verified that they are in line with those presented by Hagemann (2002) and Hagemann and Stacke (2015)??
+The model was setup to effectively use only

+10 one tile, coniferous evergreen trees.
+Henceforth all model and process descriptions are considered in relation to coniferous evergreen trees and no distinction between PFT specific and general parameters are made in this study.

+Coniferous evergreen trees are characterized by a set of parameters that control vegetation related biological and physical processes accounting for the land-atmosphere interactions.
+We made use of expert knowledge to set these parameters for our local sites and verified that they are in line with those presented by ??.

-The seasonal development of LAI is regulated by air temperature and soil moisture with a specific maximum LAI as a limiting value.
+15 The seasonal development of LAI is regulated by air temperature and soil moisture with a specific maximum LAI as a limiting value.
 The cycle is driven by a pseudo soil temperature that is a weighted running mean of air temperature.
 The predictions of phenology are produced by the Logistic Growth Phenology (LoGro-P) model of JSBACH.

-Photosynthesis is described by the biochemical photosynthesis model (Farquhar et al., 1980).
-Following Kattge et al. (2009) (?).
+Photosynthesis is described by the biochemical photosynthesis model (?).
 Following ? we set the maximum carboxylation rate at 25 degrees Celsius to 1.9 times the maximum electron transport rate at 25 degrees Celsius.

 The photosynthetic rate is resolved in two steps.
-First the stomatal conductance under conditions with no water stress is 30 assumed to be controlled by photosynthetic activity (Schulze et al., 1994)(?).
-Here the leaf internal CO_2 concentration is assumed to be a constant fraction of ambient concentration which allows for an explicit resolution of the photosynthesis (see e.g. Knorr 1997)(?).
-Then the impact of soil water availability is accounted for by a soil moisture dependent multiplier that is identical for each canopy layer (Knorr 1997)(?).
+First the stomatal conductance under conditions with no water stress is assumed to be controlled by photosynthetic activity (?).
+Here the leaf internal CO_2 concentration is assumed to be a constant fraction of ambient concentration which allows for an explicit resolution of the photosynthesis (?).
+Then the impact of soil water availability is accounted for by a soil moisture dependent multiplier that is identical for each canopy layer (?).

-Radiation absorption is estimated by a two stream approximation within a three-layer canopy (Sellers 1985)(?).
-Especially in the sparse canopies the radiation absorption is affected by clumping of the leaves which is here taken into account according to the formulation by Knorr (1997)?.
+Radiation absorption is estimated by a two stream approximation within a three-layer canopy (?).
+Especially in the sparse canopies the radiation absorption is affected by clumping of the leaves which is here taken into account according to the formulation by ?.